Contact Us 1-800-596-4880

 --environmentName <name>

-Target environment name, used only when deploying APIs from unclassified environments.
+Target environment name, only for when deploying API instances from unclassified environments

 --environmentName TestEnv 643404